webynox/webynox/README.md

 ## 💡 What We Do
 - Startup Websites
-- Landing Pages
+- Full stack Websites
 - Business Websites
-- UI/UX Design
+- UI/UX Designs

 ---

 ## 🔥 Our Mission
-To help new businesses launch fast with clean and effective websites.
+To help new businesses , by launch fast with clean and effective websites.

 ---